-It is not every day we get to see a PlayStation 4 game makes its way to mobile, and be the same as the console version.
-Sure we’ve had some in the past, but they’re very rare to come by, but Pascal’s Wager is one of those games.
+It is not every day we get to see a PlayStation 4 game make its way to mobile, and be the same as the console version.
+Sure we’ve had some in the past, but they’re very rare to come by, and Pascal’s Wager is one of those games.

 The game starts with a cuts scene carriage ride through the forest.
 The cut scene looked a bit blurry, even on PlayStation.
 It’s not comparable to the cuts scenes of other PS4 games such as God of War, The Last of Us, etc. It is more VHS than UHD.